Basement Renovation Tips

 If you are creating a basement bathroom you might want to include under floor heating.
 This means you can’t use tiny mosiac floor tiles but you can have warmth underfoot.
 Check the size of your bathroom as very small bathrooms are difficult to add underfloor heating to.

-Lighting – again, the function of each section of a basement will dictate your lighting needs.
-A home office requires dedicated lighting near a computer, especially if your home office space is not near a large enough window.
+It’s important in this phase of planning a basement renovation to consider lighting.
+The function of each section of a basement will dictate your lighting needs.
+For example, a home office requires dedicated lighting near a computer, especially if your home office space is not near a large enough window.

 Do you need a lighting plan?
-Layered lighting for detail work such as sewing or woodworking, mood lighting for a movie.
+Think about creating a layered lighting plan for detail work such as sewing or woodworking, or mood lighting for a movie.

 New home builders tend to build teeny tiny windows.
 Unless you live in a Condominium complex (HOA) where you are not allowed to make exterior changes consider adding larger windows.
 You can dig down to include a window well.
 If you plan on having a bedroom in the basement include as large a window as possible for egress, light, and ventilation purposes.
 You’ll likely need a permit so you’ll need to check your local municipality.